fantastech/notifier/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Send WhatsApp broadcast messages and transactional notification to your contacts and Woocommerce customers using WhatsApp's official [Cloud API](https://developers.facebook.com/docs/whatsapp/cloud-api/overview).
+Send WhatsApp broadcast messages and transactional notifications to your contacts and Woocommerce customers using WhatsApp's official [Cloud API](https://developers.facebook.com/docs/whatsapp/cloud-api/overview).

 == Description ==

-[Notifier](https://wanotifier.com) is the world's first and only FREE WordPress plugin that allows you to **send unlimited WhatsApp broadcast messages** and **transactional notifications** (like WooCommerce order notifications) right from your WordPress backend using **WhatsApp's official Cloud API**!
+[Notifier](https://wanotifier.com) is the world's first and only FREE WordPress plugin that allows you to **send unlimited WhatsApp broadcast messages** and **transactional notifications** (like WooCommerce order notifications) right from your WordPress backend using **WhatsApp's official [Cloud API](https://developers.facebook.com/docs/whatsapp/cloud-api/overview)**!

-WhatsApp recently launched it's [Cloud API](https://developers.facebook.com/docs/whatsapp/cloud-api/overview) to let businesses send WhatsApp messages to customer using their official API.
+WhatsApp recently launched it's Cloud API to let businesses send WhatsApp messages to customer using their official API.
 Before this if you had to send bulk WhatsApp messages or notifications, there were only two ways to do it:

 1. You either used **hack-y Chrome extensions or Windows / mobile apps** that would work on top of WhatsApp Web or your WhatsApp phone app to send the messages in a *shady* and [unauthorized](https://faq.whatsapp.com/1104252539917581/) way.
 This was a good way to get your phone number **banned** by WhatsApp!